 Nevercode enables publishing to iTunes Connect via the Application Loader application.
-This means that we need your Apple ID and password to perform the publishing on your behalf.
+This means that we need your Apple ID and app-specific password to perform the publishing on your behalf.

 It is also worth pointing out the necessity for each uploaded binary to have a different version, else it will be refused by iTunes Connect.